The Ultimate Guide to Pitched Roof Extensions UK

 Problems associated with choosing a pitched roof extension

-It takes longer:
+2: It takes a little longer:

 The costs of your pitched roof extension